Sup2point0/integrity/README.md

 ## Credits

-All content in *Integrity* was created by myself.
+All content in *Integrity* was created by myself!

-Many thanks to everyone who’s helped find bugs, spot typos, and test new features!
+Eternal thanks to everyone who’s helped find bugs, spot typos, and test new features.
 You know who you are ;)

+If you’re curious how *Integrity* was built, head over to [Synopsis](synopsis.md).

 ### Contribute
+Corrections, bug fixes and security patches are always more than welcome!

-*Integrity* is an independent project for my own maths questions, but I appreciate the sentiment!
-And if you just want to chat about maths, well, I’m always more than happy to do that >:)
+If you want to submit content, I won’t be taking it, since *Integrity* is an independent project for my own maths questions – but I’m flattered and appreciate the sentiment, truly.

+If you just want to chat about maths, well, I’m always more than happy to do that >:)

 ### Licence
 See [Licence](https://sup2point0.github.io/integrity/info/licence).
 CC BY-SA for the written content, MIT for the questions and source code.